duckietown/docs-brown/book/doc-sky/45-ukf/50-three-spatial-dimension-ukf.md

 We touched upon this in the **Measurement Function** section.
 To handle asynchronous inputs, you should update instance variables with the most recent data collected and run a loop to form predictions and updates with these data.

 **Task:** Implement the predict-update loop.
 It might be useful to refer to the `rospy` documentation on setting loop rates and sleeping.

+**Task:** Complete any remaining "TODO"s in the 7D UKF source code.

 ## Tune and Test the Filter
 It is now time to put your 7D UKF to the test.